q-0q/website/public/markdown/wasp.md

 ## Clauses

 In addition to the basic Permit function that allows a State to transition to another given a particular Trigger, the PermitIf function supports the use of conditional transitions.
-The PermitIf function takes a boolean Func (a "clause") that must evaulate to true before the transition can occur.
+The PermitIf function takes a boolean Func (a "clause") that must evaluate to true before the transition can occur.

 ```csharp
 Machine.Configure(State.Alive)